Easy directions for making sauerkraut at home.

 Also needed is a board or plate that fits snugly into the crock, cheese cloth, and a weight to weigh down the plate such as a bowl or jar filled with water.

-Food ingredients for making sauerkraut include cabbage and sea or pickling salt.
+Food ingredients for putting sauerkraut together include cabbage and sea or pickling salt.

 You will also need a one to three-gallon size crock, depending on how much sauerkraut you wish to make.